luan-prates/CIMV/foundation/jack_and_the_beanstalk.md

 inside the house and found the giant’s wife in the kitchen.
 Jack said, "Could you please give me something to eat?
 I am so hungry!"
 The kind wife gave him bread and some milk.
 While he was eating, the giant came home.

+The giant was very big and looked very fearsome.
+Jack was terrified and went and hid inside.
+The giant cried, “Fee-fi-fo-fum, I smell the blood of a boy.
+Dead or alive, I’ll grind his bones to make my bread!”, but the wife said, “There is no boy in here!”
+So, the giant ate his food and then went to his room.
+He took out his sacks of gold coins, counted them and kept them aside.
+Then he went to sleep.
+In the night, Jack crept out of his hiding place, took one sack of gold coins and climbed down the beanstalk.